Halo Infinite ranked is going to ruin my life and I'm okay with it

 The trouble with choice

 And therein lies the biggest issue with Halo Infinite ranked, which is indicative of the larger issue plaguing the Halo Infinite beta: you can't pick your game modes.
-Right now, Halo Infinite lets you jump into four playlists: Quick Play, Big Team Battle, Ranked Arena, and the limited-time Fiesta mode for the Tenrai event.
+Right now, Halo Infinite lets you jump into three playlists: Quick Play, Big Team Battle, and Ranked Arena.
 There's no way to narrow down the game modes within those playlists, which is absolutely devastating when playing ranked.

 Objective-based, four-aside game modes are notoriously difficult, and Halo Infinite ranked doesn't buck that trend.
 Without proper communication or strategy, a Capture the Flag match can quickly become a blowout if the other team has even a loosely gathered game plan.
 At the moment, I'd say the vast majority of the ranked matches that I lose are objective-based; some are almost no contest, like losing Oddball two-to-nil or barely breaking double digits in Stronghold matches.
 It's incredibly frustrating, and even more so when my level indiscriminately tanks afterwards.